 But a year later, Gi-hun hasn't touched the money at all.
 He receives a gold game invitation and discovers that Player 001 is Oh Il-nam, a rich VIP.
 The dying Il-nam puts Gi-hun to the test one last time, which snaps him out of his depression.

 Gi-hun fulfills the promises he made to Sang-woo and others, then heads to the airport to reunite with his estranged daughter.
 There, he spots the Salesman (Gong Yoo), who recruited him for the game.
 He calls the number on the recruiting card, but the game makers tell him to forget about what happened.
 Instead of getting on the plane, Gi-hun strides away, presumably to put an end to the game for good.

-If Squid Game season 2 happens, the story would likely follow Gi-hun's quest to end the game.
+Squid Game season 2 could follow Gi-hun's quest to end the game.
 He could be aided by policeman Jun-ho, if he is still alive.
 No doubt he has a score to settle with his brother, Front Man.